What Is Lennox-Gastaut Syndrome?

 - myoclonic seizures: brief muscle twitches or jerks in the neck, shoulders, upper arms, and face

 - tonic-clonic seizures: convulsions with rhythmic jerks, rigid muscles, loss of consciousness, and eyes rolling back

 Lennox-Gastaut syndrome can be caused by multiple conditions.
 For example, early brain injury from infection or trauma, gene mutations, or problems with the way the brain was formed before birth all can lead to the condition.
 Sometimes, it has no clear cause.

 A pediatric neurologist (a doctor who treats brain, spine, and nervous system problems) can diagnose the condition by doing tests such as:

-- CAT scan and MRI to get very detailed images of the brain
+- MRI to get very detailed images of the brain

 How Is Lennox-Gastaut Syndrome Treated?

-Seizures in Lennox-Gastaut syndrome don't usually respond well to medicines.
+Seizures in Lennox-Gastaut syndrome are typically intractable and don't usually respond well to medicines.
 (Intractable means "not easily managed or relieved.")
 Medicines doctors try include:

 - surgery, such as corpus callosotomy where the "bridge" that connects the two brain hemispheres is cut.
 This works best for tonic and atonic seizures, and might not help the other types of seizures.